Stella Goldschlag: Post-war life

 She was found by the Soviets in October 1945 and arrested for collaboration.
 In custody, Goldschlag still claimed to have been victimized during the Holocaust, both as a cover and in order to claim Victim of Fascism (Opfer des Faschismus; OdF) status.
-In an attempt to officiate this, in early 1946, she was accompanied to a Jewish Community office in Berlin to be registered, which would have made her eligible for additional food rations from aid services.
+In an attempt to corroborate this, in early 1946, she was accompanied to a Jewish Community office in Berlin to be registered, which would have made her eligible for additional food rations from aid services.
 Instead, Jewish survivors there recognized her immediately and while an official protected her from being beaten up by an angry mob, the official did allow for her hair to be cut off.

 Brought to trial, Goldschlag was found guilty and sentenced to ten years of hard labor in June 1946.
-Her daughter had been taken from her as to not "having to suffer for her mother's sins" and was later placed with foster parents; when they emigrated to the United States, she was placed with another family in Berlin.
+Her daughter had been taken from her to protect her from "having to suffer for her mother's sins" and was later placed with foster parents; when they emigrated to the United States, she was placed with another family in Berlin.
 In an ironic twist of fate, Goldschlag would serve out part of her sentence in Soviet NKVD special camp Nr.
 7 (established at the former Sachsenhausen concentration camp) before being transferred to Torgau and Hoheneck fortress.
 The last part of her sentence was spent at Waldheim Hospital, where Goldschlag was treated for tuberculosis.

 Following the completion of her sentence, she moved to West Berlin to find her daughter, who had been living there with a Jewish family, to no success.
 There she was again tried, convicted, and sentenced to ten years' imprisonment in 1957 for being an accessory in several counts of murder.
 During this second trial, Goldschlag denied all charges and claimed she was the victim of a Jewish conspiracy against her.
 Despite being convicted, she did not have to serve the second sentence because of the time already served in the Soviet prison.
 During the second trial, a psychiatrist diagnosed Goldschlag as a "schizophrenic psychopath".

 After the war, Goldschlag, according to author Irving Abrahamson, "converted to Christianity and became an open anti-Semite".
 Goldschlag also tried to make contact with and gain custody of her daughter.
 When her first foster parents broached the idea of adopting Yvonne, Goldschlag so vehemently contested it that the adoption was called off.

 As she became older, her mental and physical faculties deteriorated.
 By 1984, Goldschlag lived in Berlin-Spandau with her fourth husband.
 He died that year.
 Afterwards, she attempted suicide and was briefly hospitalised in a mental ward at University Medical Center Freiburg.
 She then moved to Freiburg.